tamilcse/Fun-Times/Henrys grocery.md

 ## Task
 A local shop, Henry’s Grocery, has asked you to author an IT solution for them to price up a basket of shopping for their customers.

-Create a fork and share with me only as we don't want other copying you excellent work.
+Create a fork and share with me.

 Henry’s Grocery, currently only stocks four items and has two promotions.
 These are as follows: